Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - lowered drop rate for many new items
 - lowered and limited starting free bundles based on respawns
 - added journal for NPC follower changes, and melee npc now has strike limits too
-.
+- simple god mode for player on 1st spawn for 60s in case of 1st spawining over a mob will be fair .
 --------- v0.9a -----------
 - initial release.